Department of Labor Logo United States Department of Labor

 • Keep records of maintenance and repair work

-Airplanes require reliable parts and maintenance in order to fly safely.
-To keep an airplane in operating condition, aircraft and avionics equipment mechanics and technicians perform scheduled maintenance, make repairs, and complete inspections.
-They must follow detailed regulations set by the Federal Aviation Administration (FAA) that dictate maintenance schedules for different operations.
+To keep aircraft operating safely and reliably, aircraft and avionics equipment mechanics and technicians perform scheduled maintenance, make repairs, and complete inspections.
+They follow detailed regulations set by the Federal Aviation Administration (FAA) that dictate maintenance schedules for different operations.

-Many mechanics are generalists and work on many different types of aircraft, such as jets, piston-driven airplanes, and helicopters.
-Others specialize in one section, such as the engine, hydraulic system, or electrical system, of a particular type of aircraft.
+Some mechanics and technicians are generalists and work on many different types of aircraft, such as airplanes, helicopters, and space vehicles.
+Others specialize in one section, such as the engine or hydraulic system, of a particular type of aircraft.
 In independent repair shops, mechanics usually inspect and repair many types of aircraft.

 The following are examples of types of aircraft and avionics equipment mechanics and technicians:

-Airframe and Powerplant (A&P) mechanics are certified generalist mechanics who can independently perform many maintenance and alteration tasks on aircraft.
-A&P mechanics repair and maintain most parts of an aircraft, including the engines, landing gear, brakes, and air-conditioning system.
+Airframe and powerplant (A&P) mechanics are certified generalist mechanics who repair and maintain most parts of an aircraft, including the engines, landing gear, and brakes.
 Some specialized activities require additional experience and certification.

-Designated airworthiness representatives (DARs) examine, inspect, and test aircraft for airworthiness.
-They issue airworthiness certificates, which aircraft must have to fly.
+Designated airworthiness representatives (DARs) examine, inspect, and test aircraft in order to issue airworthiness certificates, which aircraft must have to fly.
 There are two types of DARs: manufacturing DARs and maintenance DARs.

 Work Environment About this section